CaoHaowu/caohaowu.github.io/_pages/about.md

 Example: editing a markdown file for a talk
 ![Editing a markdown file for a talk](/images/editing-talk.png)

-For more info
+More info
 ------

-More info about configuring academicpages can be found in [the guide](https://academicpages.github.io/markdown/).
-The [guides for the Minimal Mistakes theme](https://mmistakes.github.io/minimal-mistakes/docs/configuration/) (which this theme was forked from) might also be helpful.
+You can find a guide [here](https://blog.csdn.net/qd1813100174/article/details/128604858) that helped me on building this website.